TM© THE E-DITOR'S NOTE

 Commentary focused on Ben Sasse - a Conservative Republican politician and academic and a former U.S. Senator from Nebraska - and his reflections on mortality, family, community and human connection, technology, politics, democracy, learning and hope.

-Ben Sasse interview for 60 Minutes on CBS News
+Ben Sasse in his 60 Minutes interview on CBS News

 "There are no maverick molecules in the universe"